AspirinCode/bitenet/README.md

 The default copyright laws apply.
 To request commercial or academical license please contact : p.popov@skoltech.ru.

 If you use or refer to BiteNet please cite:
-Igor Kozlovskii and Petr Popov, "Spatiotemporal identification of druggable binding sites using deep learning", Communications Biology, accepted.
+Igor Kozlovskii and Petr Popov, "Spatiotemporal identification of druggable binding sites using deep learning", Communications Biology, 2020.

 If you use training set or our source code, please also cite: 10.5281/zenodo.4043664